poojaranjan/EIPIP/All EIPIP Meetings/Meeting 060.md

 **Pooja:** awesome thank you we are moving  pretty fast on items today so far okay

-**Micah:** i i think i fixed it it was under branch protection i still had a reference to travis ci and so i have removed travis ci and i have added eip validator html proofer and code spell as required  checks for the branch emerging yay thank you hopefully
+**Micah:** i i think i fixed it it was under branch protection i still had a reference to travis ci and so i have removed travis ci and i have added eip validator html proofer and code spell as required  checks for the branch merging

+**Pooja** yay thank you

 # 2 Moving proposal in absence of author.
 Ref: Comment